strategineer/personal-website/source/cocktails/dark_and_stormy.html.markdown

 inspired_by: The Joy of Mixology by Gary Reagan (p.
 204)
 blurb: Dark rum combined with stormy (?) ginger beer.
 A storm of flavors...
 In your mouth.
 ingredients:
-  - 2 oz of Havana Club 7 Years rum
+  - 2 oz Havana Club 7 Years rum
-  - 3 oz of Fever Tree ginger beer
+  - 3 oz Fever Tree ginger beer
   - 1 lime wedge, for garnish
 steps:
   - Build in an ice-filled highball glass.
 Add the garnish.